PRIS-CV/EGNN_TLRM/README.md

 Thanks for your attention!

 Our code is based on Kim's contribution.
-Specifically, except for our core design ATTENTION-BASED TASK-LEVEL RELATION MODULE, everything else （e.g. backbone, dataset, EGNN, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/khy0809/fewshot-egnn.
+Specifically, except for our core design Task-level Relation Module, everything else （e.g. backbone, dataset, EGNN, evaluation standards, hyper-parameters）are built on and integrated in https://github.com/khy0809/fewshot-egnn.

 If you have any suggestion or question, you can leave a message here or contact us directly: